It's promised another hour of broadcast excellence.

 But it's the same thing.

-Uh here is Roy in Chandler, Arizona.
+Here is Roy in Chandler, Arizona.

-Roy, I'm glad you uh waited.
+Roy, I'm glad you waited.

 Welcome to the program, sir.

-Hi Rush, thanks for taking my call.
+Thanks for taking my call.

-Long time listener, first time caller, and I just want to God bless you and thank God that we have you and Sean.
+Longtime listener, first-time caller, and I just want to God bless you and thank God that we have you and Sean to speak the truth out here in America who really needs to hear it.

-You know, people forgot, and I think the younger gener generation don't even have a clue as to what we were going through back when he was elected president.
+You know, people forgot, and I think the younger generation don't even have a clue as to what we were going through back when he was elected president.

-We had absolutely no trust in p politics.
+We had absolutely no trust in politics.

 This country's moral deprivation was going down the tubes.

-Now wait a minute.
+Now, wait a minute.

 Carter ran against Ford.